indolering/hello-world/README.md

 I couldn't think of any other possible features.

 ## Hacking
-To install qUnit to run the test files run `bower install` in the CLI.
+To install qUnit to run the test files cd into `bower_components/hello-world` and run `bower install --dev`.